jnshah014/Ryu-Encryption/docs/README.md

 ```
 Then each letter in the plaintext becomes the letter that is now in its place in the new grid.
 Eg: `a --> i`, `b --> g`, `c --> h` etc.

-#### Level 3 (Cumulative Cyclic Caesar Cipher) - READ AGAIN AND EXPLAIN BETTTER
+#### Level 3 (Cumulative Cyclic Caesar Cipher)
 N.B.
 This is **not** the official name for this Cipher

 This Cipher is similar to the Caesar Cipher but is more intricate and is best explained with an example.
 Let the `plaintext = "hello"` and the key (after processing by the `key_product.py` script) to be `key = 126798`.
 Then break `key` down into pairs of numbers: `12, 67, 98`.
 Next shift the whole of `plaintext` by the first number (`12`).
 Then shift the whole of `plaintext` again, apart from the first letter, by the second number (`67`).
+Next shift the whole of `plaintext` again, apart from the first and second letters, by the third number (`98`).
 This pattern is repeated until there are no more pair of numbers, and the shift cycles back to the first number (`12`).
 This process repeats until the end of `plaintext`, in this case 5 times.

 Essentially:
-1. "h" is shifted by 12
+1. "h" is shifted by a total of 12
-2. "e" is shifted by 12 + 67
+2. "e" is shifted by a total of 12 + 67
-3. "l" is shifted by 12 + 67 + 98
+3. "l" is shifted by a total of 12 + 67 + 98
-4. "l" is shifted by 12 + 67 + 98 + 12
+4. "l" is shifted by a total of 12 + 67 + 98 + 12
-5. "o" is shifted by 12 + 67 + 98 + 12 + 67
+5. "o" is shifted by a total of 12 + 67 + 98 + 12 + 67

 ### 1.4) User Requirements
 - GUI